KorySchneider/wikit/readme.md

 ### Output

 The output will be the paragraphs of the wikipedia article before the table of contents.
-Line length is neatly wrapped at about 80 characters.
+Line length is neatly wrapped at about 80 characters by default.
 For example:

 ```
 $ wikit arch linux